JessReiszel/Final635/README.md

     - Using Percona, a full backup is taken and then incremental backups are done every hour if there are changes.
      - Files related to this are: backup-mysql (cron), backup-mysql.sh, extract-mysql.sh, prepare-mysql.sh.
 - Reimplement one of your tables in Mongo (mlab or run it locally)
-    - Recreated my requests table via MLab Mongo
+    - Recreated my requests table via MLab Mongo.
+Check "Mongo" folder
 - Enforce the first three normal forms on your MYSQL database
     - Enforced
 - Implement one of your common queries as a stored procedure